-My recent trip to Lahore was my was my first visit to Pakistan in twelve years and my first time experiencing the country as an adult — and as a journalist.
+My recent trip to Lahore was my first visit to Pakistan in twelve years and my first time experiencing the country as an adult — and as a journalist.
 The two short weeks I spent reporting and reconnecting with family I hadn’t seen in years was a deeply personal, loving, and — if you’re an overthinker like me — a mentally exhausting experience.

 When I arrived, the question of a how a nation deals with monuments from darker pasts was simmering in the back of my mind.
 As an American journalist watching debates over Confederate-era monuments, and a Pakistani history buff curious about how a young country dealt with colonial statues, I thought my reporting might help me gain some perspective on why monuments matter.

 “Monuments epitomize your perception to the past,” Tahir Kamran, a historian at Lahore’s Government College University, told me.
 “They’re history frozen in time.”

 Shortly after Pakistan gained independence from British India in 1947, the country began making decisions about monuments of British colonial figures.

 “The government of Pakistan, right after 1947, took a decision to remove [the monuments] from public viewing.
 This was done perhaps because the apprehension was that there would be an agitation against them,” Ali Usman Qasmi, a historian of modern South Asia at Lahore University of Management Sciences told me.
 “They would remind people of the legacy of British imperialism.”